 Who doesn’t like looking around other people’s houses?
 It’s even better when they’re fabulous works of architecture.
 Part of the international Open House collective of festivals and organised in Dublin by the Irish Architecture Foundation, Open House Dublin lets you tour a range of private buildings.
 Past tours have opened the doors to impressive buildings such as Roe & Co Distillery, the Guinness Storehouse and the Abbey Theatre.
 Add walking tours with passionate guides, workshops and history sessions, and you’re guaranteed to see a whole new side to the city.

-Various venues, Dublin City and County, October 12-20.
+Various venues, Dublin, October 12-20.

 Open House Dublin